Predicting with Confidence on Unseen Distributions: Introduction

+We investigate the underexplored problem of Automatic model Evaluation \cite{deng2021labels} over various model architectures and forms of natural and synthetic distribution shift.
+Distributional distances such as Frechet distance \cite{heusel2017gans, zilly2019frechet, deng2021labels}, Maximum Mean Discrepancy (MMD) \cite{borgwardt2006integrating} , and discriminative discrepancy \cite{ben2006analysis, ganin2016domain, glorot2011domain}, which are common tools for alignment in domain adaptation, are evaluated as features in a regression model for predicting accuracy on unseen distributions.
+Recognizing the relationship of this problem with that of predictive uncertainty, we also evaluate the utility of model confidences and entropy at predicting accuracy.

-Our experiments show that common distributional distances fail to reliably predict accuracy changes under natural distribution shift.
-For clarity, we separately analyze distribution shifts that can be generated programmatically (synthetic) from those which cannot (natural).
-While certain approaches, such as Frechet distance \cite{heusel2017gans, zilly2019frechet} or discriminative discrepancy \cite{ben2006analysis, ganin2016domain, glorot2011domain}, are able to encode useful information about some forms of synthetic distribution shift, they do not produce useful encodings for natural distribution shifts.
+Learning our regression models over a set of synthetic distribution shifts, we show that common distributional distances fail to reliably predict accuracy changes on natural distribution shifts.
+While most approaches are able to encode useful information about held-out forms of synthetic distribution shift, they do not produce useful encodings for natural distribution shifts, where a regression-free average confidence baseline $AC$ outperforms them.

 Surprisingly, however, we discover that a substantial amount of information about both synthetic and natural distribution shifts is encoded in the difference of confidences ($DoC$) of the classifier's predictions between the base (i.e., training) distribution and the previously unseen target distribution.
-In Figure \ref{fig:main figure}, we show how $DoC$ can be directly used to estimate the accuracy gap between base and target distributions.
+In Figure \ref{fig:main_figure}, we show how $DoC$ can be directly used to estimate the accuracy gap between base and target distributions.
 Treating $DoC$ as a feature, we obtain regression models which substantially outperform all other methods and reduce predictive error by nearly half ($46\%$) across all challenging natural distribution shifts such as the ImageNet-VidRobust \cite{shankar2019image} and ImageNet-Rendition \cite{hendrycks2020many} datasets.
 Our work demonstrates that it is possible to attain high quality estimates of a model’s accuracy across a variety of model architectures and types of distributions shifts.